cemkuru/StjMbs/README.md

 # ASP.NET Core & EntityFramework Core Based Startup Template

-This template is a simple startup project to start with ABP using ASP.NET Core and EntityFramework Core.
+This template is a simple startup project using ASP.NET Core and EntityFramework Core.

 ## Prerequirements